Creatorrr1/GitFolio/README.md

 # GitFolio
-A Portfolio site for all users to share their favourite exercises.
+A Portfolio site for all users to share their Favourite exercises.